iam-aniket/iam-aniket/README.md

+"You dont lose unless you think you have lost !"
+                                                -"Be Optimistic"
+                                                                -"Things do fall in place just be in there to grab it and not miss it rather !"

-- 👋 Hi, I’m @iam-aniket
+- 👋 Hi, I’m Aniket, an Undergrad Junior majoring Computer Science.

-- 👀 I’m interested in Android and Blockchain development and also an avid competitive programmer.
+- 👀 I’m interested in Android development and also an avid competitive programmer.(1904 on Codechef, Leetcode 150 Qs and counting...)

 - 🌱 I’m currently learning Blockchain development on creating smart contracts.

-- 💞️ I’m looking to collaborate on Android / Blockchain / DSA Skills
+- 💞️ I’m looking to collaborate on Android / Blockchain / DSA Skills / Competitive Coding.
-- 📫 How to reach me : aniketgray@gmail.com
+- 📫 How to reach me : aniketgray@gmail.com / 6379305738

 <!---
 iam-aniket/iam-aniket is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.